srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     Start reading and sending device telemetry...
     ```

-    To review the source code for the **Simulated Device**, open the `/LabFiles/Program.cs` source code file.
+    To review the source code for the simulated device, open the `/LabFiles/Program.cs` source code file.
 Look for several `Console.WriteLine` statements that are used to output the messages seen to the console.

-1. Once the **Simulated Device** starts executing, it will begin sending simulated sensor telemetry messages to Azure IoT Hub.
+1. Once the simulated device starts executing, it will begin sending simulated sensor telemetry messages to Azure IoT Hub.
 Notice the output to the console that displays the JSON of the sensor readings that are being sent to Azure IoT Hub.

     Also, notice the delay, as defined by the `telemetryDelay` Device Twin Property, between each message sent to IoT Hub is currently delaying **1 second** between sending sensor telemetry messages.